esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Classes
 -------

-ESMPy uses a Field object to represent data variables built on an underlying spatial discretization, which is represented by a :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream`.
+ESMPy uses a :class:`~ESMF.api.field.Field` object to represent data variables built on an underlying spatial discretization, which is represented by a :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream`.
-Regridding between Fields is accomplished with the Regrid class.
+Regridding between :class:`Fields <ESMF.api.field.Field>` is accomplished with the :class:`~ESMF.api.regrid.Regrid` class.
 All of these classes are explained in more detail in the sections provided by the links in the following table.

 =======================================  ==============================================================================
 Class                                    Description